bll123/di/README-new.txt

     For build issues, capture the output from `make`, and the files listed below.

-    For runtime issues, I want to see the output from 'di -A -a -X 5', output from your standard df command (as verbose as possible),
+    For runtime issues, I want to see the output from 'di -A -a -X 5' and the output from your standard df command (as verbose as possible),

     Files to include in your report:

-    cmake: build/config.h, build/CMakeOutput.log,
+    cmake:
+      build/config.h
+      build/CMakeOutput.log
+      build/CMakeError.log
-           build/CMakeError.log, build/CMakeFiles/CMakeConfigureLog.yaml
+      build/CMakeFiles/CMakeConfigureLog.yaml
-    mkconfig: mkc_files/mkconfig.log, mkc_files/mkconfig_env.log,
+    mkconfig:
-              mkc_files/mkc_compile.log, di.env, and config.h
+      config.h
+      di.env
+      di.reqlibs
+      mkc_files/mkconfig.log
+      mkc_files/mkconfig_env.log
+      mkc_files/mkc_compile.log

     Open a ticket at : https://sourceforge.net/p/diskinfo-di/tickets/
     Or e-mail : brad.lanam.di_at_gmail.com